Euthanasia and physician-assisted suicide refer to a deliberate action taken with the intention of ending a life to relieve persistent pain.

 The Florida Legislature, U.S. Congress, and President Bush all played a role.

-In 2008, 57.91 percent of voters in Washington State chose in favor of the Death with Dignity Act, and the act became law in 2009.
+In 2008, 57.91% of voters in Washington state chose in favor of the Death with Dignity Act, and the act became law in 2009.

 Various arguments are commonly cited for and against euthanasia and physician-assisted suicide.

-Freedom of choice: Advocates argue that the patient should be able to make their own choice.
+Freedom of choice: Advocates argue that the person should be able to make their own choice.

-Quality of life: Only the patient really knows how they feel, and how the physical and emotional pain of illness and prolonged death impacts their quality of life.
+Quality of life: Only the individual really knows how they feel, and how the physical and emotional pain of illness and prolonged death impacts their quality of life.

 Dignity: Every individual should be able to die with dignity.

 Witnesses: Many who witness the slow death of others believe that assisted death should be allowed.